Featured Content

 Put propensity-to-pay analytics to work.
 This helps segment patients into the most appropriate payment classes: who has the means to pay, who’s most likely to pay, and who qualifies for charity care and financial aid.
 This provides your team with the data needed to prioritize and more efficiently work accounts.

-3. Look for coverage opportunities
+3. Discover insurance coverage opportunities

 A patient’s eligibility for insurance coverage may change over time for many reasons, including data entry errors, plan changes and undisclosed coverage.
 Whenever possible, screen patients for insurance eligibility information before care is received, as this helps consolidate the claim cycle and drive yield.